dw666666/Prediction-model-of-distant-metastasis-of-breast-cancer/README.md

 ## Predicting distant metastases from breast cancer

-- The code for reproducing Leave-Out-Of-Validation (LOOCV) and Monte Carlo cross-validation is provided in the '. /code' folder provides the code to build a predictive model for distant metastases from breast cancer.
+- The '. /code' folder provides the code to build a predictive model for distant metastases from breast cancer.